Jaroslav Zvěřina

-Jaroslav Zvěřina (born 18 December 1942 in Třebíč) is a Czech politician and former Member of the European Parliament with the Civic Democratic Party, part of the European Democrats and sits on the European Parliament's Committee on Legal Affairs.
+Jaroslav Zvěřina (18 December 1942 – 19 July 2026) was a Czech politician who was a Member of the European Parliament with the Civic Democratic Party, part of the European Democrats and sat on the European Parliament's Committee on Legal Affairs.
 He was also a candidate in the European Parliament election in 2009, but was not reelected.

-He is a substitute for the Committee on Culture and Education and a vice-chair of the Delegation for Relations with Japan.
+Zvěřina was a substitute for the Committee on Culture and Education and a vice-chair of the Delegation for Relations with Japan.

+Zvěřina died in Tábor on 19 July 2026, at the age of 83.